kami8ma8810/vue-headings-map/README.md

 - View heading structure based on specific directories
 - Navigate to the target location by clicking on a heading
 - Support for complex component hierarchies, including nested child components
+- Detection of various dynamic heading patterns:
+  - `<component :is="...">`
+  - `:headingLevel` props
+  - JSX/TSX headings
+  - Render functions with `h()` or `createElement()`
+  - Computed properties that return heading tags
+  - Conditional headings with v-if/v-else-if

 ## Usage